-The first space we tackled was Denis’ closet.
-It can be really daunting to let other people sort through your clothes, because most of us express who we are through what we wear.
-So to help out, I enlisted Danielle’s help who has become our friendly go to stylist and who’s not afraid to be brutally honest about a look.
+The first space we tackled was Denis’s closet.
+It can be really daunting to let other people sort through your clothes because most of us express who we are through what we wear.
+So to help out, I enlisted Danielle’s help who has become our friendly go-to stylist and who’s not afraid to be brutally honest about a look.

 To help Denis make some decisions, we were very systematic, showing him items that were similar so he could keep only the best ones.
-I think he was quite shocked at the amount of clothes he was able to let go.
+I think he was quite shocked at the number of clothes he was able to let go of.

-Afterwards, his clothes were arranged by type (all shirts together, all pants together) and hung backwards; so that Denis could continue to see what he could potentially let go in the next couple of weeks.
+Afterward, his clothes were arranged by type (all shirts together, all pants together) and hung backward; so that Denis could continue to see what he could potentially let go in the next couple of weeks.
 Summer clothes were stored under his bed in a plastic bin.

 Next up were closets and cupboards.
-That meant chucking (donating) a few suitcases, DVDs, decoration items, electronics, small appliances, linens … a lot a linens and streamlining cleaning products.
-To assist Denis in the process, I asked him a few questions like: how many towels do you reasonably think you need; which of these suitcases and bags do you actually use; and are those papers important to keep for taxes purposes or as a references.
+That meant chucking (donating) a few suitcases, DVDs, decoration items, electronics, small appliances, linens … a lot of linens and streamlining cleaning products.
+To assist Denis in the process, I asked him a few questions like how many towels do you reasonably think you need; which of these suitcases and bags do you actually use; and are those papers important to keep for tax purposes or as references.